Fall will be here very soon. By the end of September to be exact.

 So lucky us!
 We get their leftovers.

 Then I freeze and can venison to help us get through the next year.
-It is important to use hunter safety and preferably find someone experienced to teach you if you don’t know how.
+It is important to use hunter safety and preferably find someone experienced to teach you if you don’t know-how.
 Most states offer a hunter safety course that I would highly recommend checking into.
-But hunting is an important skill.
+However, hunting is an important skill.
 And one that will save you a lot of money.

 Well, that’s it for today guys.
 I hope you find this list very helpful as you spend this next season getting your homestead ready for the cold months.